 Nor should it be that surprising that the company is backed by natural resource and technology experts, including executives from Canadian businesses like Integra Gold, True Gold Mining and Blast Radius.

-The VRify platform launch offers up 360-degree virtual video tours of gold mines operated by publicly traded companies.
+The VRify app offers 360-degree virtual video tours of gold mines operated by publicly traded companies.
 The platform opens up a look at these remote assets (northern Ontario, central Mexico) in order to provide users with a behind-the-scenes look at the operations.

 More to the investor’s point of view, the application also provides connectivity tools to access live stock quotes, company updates and financial news, along with direct access to in-house experts in technology, marketing, and finance.

 Alio Gold, a Canadian mining company involved in gold exploration, development and production, is one of the companies that has partnered with VRify, and it has opened up virtual access to its San Francisco Mine, a property in Sonora, Mexico (the Vancouver-based company has a number of exploration properties, all in Mexico) it calls “a cornerstone asset”.